For UI configuration, settings, and styling, see the Chat component in UI Designer.

 | Number of responses | Limit how many relevant chunks are returned to the LLM |

-Knowledge Bases provide Retrieval-Augmented Generation (RAG) capabilities, ensuring AI responses are grounded in your organization’s actual data rather than relying solely on the LLM’s training data.
+Knowledge Bases provide Retrieval-Augmented Generation (RAG) capabilities, ensuring AI responses are grounded in your organization’s actual data.

 Knowledge Base Documentation